 So, what are the penalties for avoiding a DUI checkpoint?
-In fact, drivers are allowed to legally turn around to avoid a DUI checkpoint in many cases.
+In fact, California law allows drivers to turn around to avoid a DUI checkpoint if there is a place to do so legally.
 Drivers should only face penalties in specific cases.

 Legally Avoiding a DUI Checkpoint in Los Angeles

-Some drivers think they have to proceed into a DUI checkpoint if they see one while driving.
+Some drivers think they must proceed to a DUI checkpoint if they see one while driving.
 However, this is not quite the case.
-Legally, you are allowed to turn around if you see a DUI checkpoint if you can do so without breaking any traffic laws.
+Legally, you can turn around if you see a DUI checkpoint, but only if you can do so without breaking any traffic laws.

-Drivers cannot commit a traffic violation in order to avoid a DUI checkpoint.
+Drivers cannot commit a traffic violation to avoid a DUI checkpoint.
 For example, drivers can’t make an illegal U-turn or run up over a curb to stay away from a DUI checkpoint.
 Drivers who violate traffic laws to avoid a DUI checkpoint can get stopped by the police.
+Once stopped, they could face citations and charges related to their illegal turn as well as DUI or other offenses.

 Police officers can also pursue drivers who avoid a DUI checkpoint if: